-A British Waterways permit is required to paddle these waterways – see our page on Access and Licences.
+A Canal & Rivers Trust permit is required to paddle these waterways (or membership of British Canoeing) – see our page on Access and Licences.

 Canoe England have produced a series of Canoe Trails, which make an excellent starting point for those who want to get out on the water.
 The Canoe Trails can be downloaded from the Canoe England website.

 A similar series of guides entitled ‘100 Paddles in England’ has also been published by the British Canoe Union and is available as a PDF file from their website.
 Click on the following link to download or read ‘100 Paddles in England‘.

 UK Rivers Guide Book

 Check out the online river guides and forums at the UK Rivers Guide Book – it is an essential guide to kayaking and canoeing in the UK and beyond.

 AINA have produced a map showing those waterways maintained by British Waterways, the Environment Agency, the Broads Authority and other AINA members.
 Most of these rivers will be open to kayakers and canoeists, providing they have a permit.
 Click here to view or download the map.
 For information on permits, see our page on Access and Licences.